benmvp/slides/2017/chainreact/react-native-esnext.md

 NOTES:
 - And that's where the fun happens
 - A non ES.next implementation may look something like this
-- We're pulling lots of properties out of `state` and `info.item` param to create variables
+- We're pulling lots of properties out of `this.state` and `info.item` param to create variables
 - Helps code below be more redable with out constantly dereferencing those objects
-- BTW - using `let` keyword instead of `var` that came with ES6

 /////